France-ioi/taskgrader/README.md

 * a sanitizer, checking the input files are in the required format
 * the checker, grading each solution's output

-The script `tools/taskstarter/taskstarter.py` can assist with writing a task.
+The script `tools/taskstarter/taskstarter.py` can assist with writing a task; use `taskstarter.py help` to see the available commands.

 Here are some examples based around a simple problem: the program is given a number as input, and must output the double of the number.
 These example tasks can be found in the `examples` folder.